Misike28/Total_Commodor/readme.txt

 The user can set the width of both the attribute columns of each window, and the width of the windows itself.
 File sizes are calculated dinamically, updating if the user edits the file.
 The filepaths displayed on top of the windows are accurate, and they work even if the user manually types in the path.
+If two files share the same name and extension, they will be numbered in parentheses